Single Ventricle Defects

-Single ventricle defect, also known as single ventricle lesions or anomalies, is a rare congenital (present at birth) disorder.
-It causes one of the two pumping chambers (ventricles) of the heart to be too weak to work correctly, or the chamber might be missing a valve.
+A single ventricle defect, also known as single ventricle lesions or anomalies, is a rare congenital (present at birth) heart disorder that causes one of the two pumping chambers (ventricles) of the heart to be too weak to work correctly, or the chamber might be missing a valve.

 In a healthy heart, the ventricles pump the blood to and from the lungs to pick up oxygen.
 It is then sent out to the rest of the body and back again to start the process over.
 In a single ventricle defect, the oxygen levels in the blood will drop and the heart must work harder, which can lead to muscle weakness.
 A child’s oxygen levels will vary, depending on the type and severity of defect, and will typically require medical attention shortly after birth.